 There is value to be gained in utilizing suitable technologies to support the financial processes of your study.
 Whether this would be for digitizing the budget build process, negotiating the budget with clinical sites via an online platform, or leveraging the re-use of data points to execute payments, the opportunities are vast.

 Efficient use of time and resources

-The events of the last year have restricted many of us to working from home, and subsequently, allowed us all to experience how technology can efficiently support us in our day-to-day activities.
+Due to the worldwide COVID-19 pandemic, many of us have been restricted to working from home.
+Subsequently, allowed us all to experience how technology can efficiently support us in our day-to-day activities.
 Moving forward, we should consider these learnings when assessing our organizational processes and technology landscape.
 When it comes to the financial aspects of study start-up and execution, manual Excel-based processes, and single, disconnected systems are still very much the norm.

 Budget building and negotiation – online platform

 The creation of the budget template usually occurs in an Excel format, and is shared with the clinical sites through email.
 This rigid process leaves much to desire both for the sponsor and for the clinical sites participating in the study.
-A digital solution to support budget building and negotiation between sponsor and site can potentially provide great value – not only in optimizing the negotiation process but also by creating transparency and establishing the opportunity for a long-lasting relationship for both sponsor and site.
+A digital solution to support budget building and negotiation between sponsor and site can potentially provide great value.
+The value is not only in optimizing the negotiation process but also by creating transparency.
+Another end-result is establishing the opportunity for a long-lasting relationship for both the sponsor and the site.

 Re-use of data between processes

 The links between the budget build, budget negotiation, and clinical payment processes are often non-existent.
 By exploring and leveraging the technological opportunities in this space, sponsors can find value in the re-use of data throughout these different processes.
 The data points created in the budget build and negotiation process contain many of the same data points sponsors need and use as the foundation to execute payments to the clinical sites.
 By having a single platform, or several solutions with well-defined interfaces, the need for duplicative data entry diminishes.